 Since its inception, Appalachian School of Law has distinguished itself from other law schools by providing our students with practical legal experience well before graduation.
-ASL’s externship program is a central part of the school’s commitment to equipping students with practical lawyering skills.
-All components of the externship program are designed to provide ASL students access to valuable, hands-on experience and networking opportunities that will aid in their future law careers.
+ASL’s Externship Program is a central part of the school’s commitment to equipping students with practical lawyering skills.
+All components of the Externship Program are designed to provide ASL students access to valuable, hands-on experience and networking opportunities that will aid in their future law careers.
 During the externship experience, students engage in activities ranging from observing court proceedings and conducting research to interviewing clients and assisting with trial strategy.

-ASL students are required to complete an externship during the summer following their 1L year.
+ASL students are required to complete an externship field placement during the summer following their 1L year.
 Three hours of academic credit are awarded for successful completion of this requirement, which includes a classroom component during the spring semester, followed by at least 200 hours working under the supervision of an experienced attorney during the summer.
 This experience allows our students to apply what they have learned in the classroom to real-world situations in public interest or pro bono legal environments.
 The externship placements have the added advantage of fulfilling bar admission requirements such as the State of New York’s prerequisite that those seeking admission to the bar complete 50 hours of pro bono work before the bar examination.
 Students have the option of securing their own externship site, or selecting a site from ASL’s large database of externship opportunities.
-ASL’s database includes more than 500 approved site partners from across the country.
+ASL’s database includes hundreds of approved site partners across the country.

 At ASL, we feel it is crucial for law students to be exposed to the sort of practical legal education an externship can provide.
-That is why we work very hard to insure that each student is placed in an externship after their first year of law school that corresponds to the student's interests or opens doors to other future endeavors.
+That is why we work very hard to ensure that each student is placed in an externship after their first year of law school that corresponds to the student's interests or opens doors to other future endeavors.

 Although students' experiences differ based on various factors, most students are able to do obtain an intimate glimpse of an attorney's daily routine representing private clients and/or public interests.
 Irrespective of the actual site where a student may be placed, the goals of the Externship Program are: